Taxis in Buenos Aires: Overview

 FAQs

-How to order a taxi in Buenos Aires?
+How to get a taxi in Buenos Aires?